krk2211/OneStop/README.md

 7. Use `<?php require "login/loginheader.php"; ?>` To require session usage.

-TO-Dos
+##TO-Dos

-1. Replace the Title in every file with OneStop.
+- [ ] \(Optional) Replace the Title in every file with OneStop.

-2. In the php folder, in all the files, add "../" to the links to About, Registration and Contact Us.
+- [ ] \(Optional) In the php folder, in all the files, add "../" to the links to About, Registration and Contact Us.

-3. Create pages for About, Registration and Contact Us.
+- [ ] Create pages for About, Registration and Contact Us.

-4. Design a shopping cart page.
+- [x] Design a shopping cart page.

+- [ ] Add the contents of shopping cart page.

-5. Replace the home icon with Start1.php
+- [x] Replace the home icon with Start1.php

-6. Add the session require and shopping cart hyperlink to all files.
+- [ ] Add the session require and shopping cart hyperlink to all files.